kachurovskiy/nanoels/README.md

 Test Arduino Nano **before** soldering it on, unsoldering it without a desoldering station is very hard.

+Don't solder the Arduino upside-down or rotated 180 degrees, check the white outlines on the board.

 Carefully solder 10 buttons (6X6X11 switches to fit the provided case), OLED 128x64 4-pin display and an Arduino Nano onto it.
+Plug USB into Arduino to test - display and buttons shoulad already work.

 It's important that buttons are soldered vertically or the result won't fit into a case.
 To achieve this, solder only 2 diagonal legs for each button first while pressing on the button firmly.
 Then check all buttons for verticalness, at this point it's easy to correct the angle by pressing on the button and re-heating one of the legs.
 Once satisfied, proceed to solder all the remaining legs.

 ![Assembly](https://github.com/kachurovskiy/nanoels/raw/main/h1/buildexamples/h1-assembly.jpg)

 Solder 5V/GND wires to the PCB.
-At this point it can be powered up, display should work.

 Solder encoder and stepper driver wires to the PCB according to the input/output labels on the PCB.

+Optinally solder two 2kOhm pull-up resistors.
+They aren't strictly needed but will improve the stability of the optical encoder readings.

 ## Gears